-- i.
-The evolution theory.

-- ii.
 The creation theory.

-- iii.
+iii.
 Mythical or traditional theory/ oral traditions theory.
+(Any $1 \times 1 = 1 \text{ mark}$)

 Oral traditions

 This is an attempt by individuals or communities of people to explain their origin.
 It is given through Oral Traditions, myths and legends.
 It mainly states that the first people were created by God.

 Creation theory

 2012 p2 qn2.
-Name one source of information on the Creation Theory i.
-Bible ii.
-The Koran
+Name one source of information on the Creation Theory (1 mark)

-(I mark)
+- i.
+Bible

+- ii.
+The Koran (1x1=1mark)

 Evolution theory

-2010 p2 qn I. State the scientific theory that explains the origin of human beings.

-- The Evolution theory/Darwin | Ix I = I mark

-2009 p2 qn 3 explain Charles Darwin's theory of evolution
+2010 p2 qn 1.
+State the scientific theory that explains the origin of human beings. - The Evolution theory/Darwin 1x 1 = 1 mark2009 p2 qn 3 explain Charles Darwin's theory of evolution

-Simple life forms gradually develop into higher forms of life over millions of years
+Simple life forms gradually develop into higher forms of life over millions of years $(1 \times 1 = 1 \text{ mark})$

 What is evolution?

 Evolution is a natural process of gradual and continuous change of living organisms from a lower (simpler) state to a better-adapted (complex) and superior one.
 Identify four distinct stages in which evolution took place according to Charles Darwin.

-- Mutation- is an abrupt change in the form of a living thing as dictated by the climatic or genetic components of the living thing involved. - ➤ Natural selection- is an instinct by which the stronger species out-compete the weaker ones for resources. - > Isolation. - > Adaptation.
+Mutation- is an abrupt change in the form of a living thing as dictated by the climatic or genetic components of the living thing involved.
+Natural selection- is an instinct by which the stronger species out-compete the weaker ones for resources.
+Isolation.

+Adaptation.